vandersonmota/fcreplay/README.md

  1. A VM or physical machine.
      1. With at least 4 Cores (Fast ones would be ideal)
      1. With at least 4GB Ram
-     1. With at least 30GB of storage
+     1. With at least 250GB of storage
+        1. This is the amount of temporary storage required to encode a replay of up to 3 hours long.
+Replay recording requires ~20MB/sec
- 1. Running Fedora 32
+ 2. Running Fedora 32
- 1. Some familiarity with linux will help
+ 3. Some familiarity with linux will help

 ### Uploading to youtube.com
 To upload files to youtube.com you need to setup a youtube api endpoint.
 See here: https://github.com/tokland/youtube-upload